-The Hudson Oaks Bridge Project is expected to be completed by January 2018 (page 68), and the Centerpoint Project officially commenced in the fall of 2017 (with an expected completion date in early 2020).
+The Hudson Oaks Bridge Project was completed in January 2018 (page 68), and the Centerpoint Project officially commenced in the fall of 2017 (with an expected completion date in early 2020).
 Both of these projects were made possible by the City's relationship with Parker County and TxDOT.